shivshank/mini_gl_fb/README.md

 time.
 You can bring your own timing mechanism, whether it's just `sleep(ms)` or something more sophisticated.

-# Support for simplified basic input handling
+# Support for quick and easy, simple input handling

 Get access to mouse position and key inputs with no hassle.
 The following is extracted from the Game of Life example: